Material Focus: Te Arikinui Pullman

 There is a rich cultural and historical narrative in this project.
 How was it developed?

-Vee Kessner (VS): The hotel stands at the gateway to Aotearoa New Zealand, located on the shores where the Tainui waka first made landfall around 1350.
+Vee Kessner (VK): The hotel stands at the gateway to Aotearoa New Zealand, located on the shores where the Tainui waka first made landfall around 1350.
 The design concept, Sea to Sky, is inspired by the first people of Tainui’s journey of adventure and discovery following their arrival at Manukau Harbour.
 The narrative references kīngitanga, celestial voyages, stories of great taniwha, and ancient and precious korowai.

 Warwick fabric swatches: Atlas Ochre, Duke Brass, Lustrell Atomic Champagne, Lustrell Atomic Gold, Emir Silver, Williamsburg Onyx, Maclaren Silver, Overton Storm, Lustrell Allure Caramel, Theodora Vapour, Felix Goldenrod and Mykonos Jet.
 Image: Art direction by André Kini